“Te Veo A La Salida” (I’ll See You At The Exit) by Daniela Spalla, English translation of lyrics

 How in your eyes, girl, there is only a desert.

-Continue reading ““No Habrá Nadie En El Mundo” by Concha Buika, English translation and meaning”
+Continue reading ““No Habrá Nadie En El Mundo” (There Will Be No One in the World) by Concha Buika, English translation and meaning”

-“Tú Sí Sabes Quererme” by Natalia Lafourcade, English translation and meaning
+“Tú Sí Sabes Quererme” (You Sure Know How to Love Me) by Natalia Lafourcade, English translation and meaning

 Album: Musas (Muses), 2017